 Frequently Asked Questions About Adoption For Birth Parents

-Is adoption the right choice for my child?
+Is adoption the right choice for me?
 The decision to make an adoption plan is a personal decision and one that only you, the parent, can make.
 You are the only one who knows what is important to you and your child in planning your future and the child’s future.
 The adoption decision is unselfish and requires deep love for your child and respect for yourself

 While talking to the birth father in person is preferable, if for whatever reason you are unable to do so, inform him as soon as possible via phone call or letter to initiate a conversation between the two of you as well as encourage his participation in the adoption plan.
 It may also be possible for your adoption counselor to inform him for you.